SBZed/React-Tutorial/Readme.md

 ```

 -   Whenever we want to use information from `MovieContext.js` we gonna use **MovieContext**.
--   **MovieProvider** just gonna provide th information to the different component.
+-   **MovieProvider** just gonna provide the information to the different components.
--   And we need to wrap this `MovieProvider` around all the component that we want to give that ability to access that state.
+-   And we need to wrap this `MovieProvider` around all the components that we want to give that ability to access that state.
--   `props.children` render all component that wrap arround `<MovieContext.Provider>` attribute. e.g.
+-   `props.children` render all component that wrap around `<MovieContext.Provider>` attribute. e.g.

 ### 3.3.
 Usage of context